Manchie/consitution/the re-mendment.md

     c) Other events, including socials, workshops, hires and meetings.\
     d) Unspecified time, which may be left empty or used for re-hearsals, maintenance etc.
 4. Events on the calendar shall also be either:\
-    a) **Reserved,** where the Committee assumes that an event of a particular type will occur and re-serves time for it, even though the event itself may not yet have been proposed.\
+    a) **Re-served,** where the Committee assumes that an event of a particular type will occur and re-serves time for it, even though the event itself may not yet have been proposed.\
     b) **Supplementary,** where the Committee does not include an event in the calendar prior to re-ceiving proposals.
 Supplementary events may be proposed to take place either in unspecified time, or in time already allocated to a re-served event or a supplementary event already selected.
 In these latter cases, permission to proceed must be obtained both from the Committee, and the team for the affected event (if such a team has already been selected).
 5. **Further classification** of events is outlined in the PGs, which must specify any classification-specific details of budgets, time granted in venues, re-quired roles on a production team etc.